Honeysuckle family (Caprifoliaceae)

 Cultivation: This shrub prefers partial sun, mesic conditions, and a fertile loamy soil, but it is adaptable to other situations.
 The leaves unfold sooner than those of other shrubs during the spring, and they persist until late into the fall.

 Faunal Associations: The flowers are pollinated by the Ruby-Throated Hummingbird, hummingbird moths (Hemaris spp.), and various bees.
-Bees visitors include bumblebees, large carpenter bees, Mason bees, leaf-cutting bees (Megachile spp.), and green metallic bees (Agapostemon spp., Augochlorella spp., etc.).
+Bees visitors include bumblebees, large carpenter bees, mason bees, leaf-cutting bees (Megachile spp.), and green metallic bees (Agapostemon spp., Augochlorella spp., etc.).
 These floral visitors are attracted to either the nectar, pollen, or both.
 Syrphid flies may feed on the pollen, but they are too small to be effective pollinators.
-Other insects feed on the leaves, plant juices, and other parts of this and other honeysuckle shrubs.
-These insect feeders include the aphids Alphitoaphis lonicericola, Gypsoaphis oestlundi, Hyadaphis foeniculi, and Hyadaphis tartarica.
-This last aphid causes "witch's broom" on Tartarian Honeysuckle.
+Other insects feed on the leaves, plant juices, and other parts of honeysuckles (Lonicera spp.), although it is unclear to what extent this applies to non-native honeysuckle shrubs in most cases.
+These insect feeders include the aphids Alphitoaphis lonicericola, Gypsoaphis oestlundi, Hyadaphis foeniculi, and Hyadaphis tataricae.
+This last aphid causes "witch's broom" on Tatarian Honeysuckle.
 Other insect feeders include caterpillars of the moths Hemaris thysbe (Hummingbird Clearwing) and Hemaris diffinis (Snowberry Clearwing), and caterpillar-like larvae of the sawflies Zaraea americana and Zaraea inflata.
 The larvae of the wood-boring beetle, Agrilus cyanescens, bore through the branches of honeysuckle shrubs.
 Among vertebrate animals, the berries are eaten by Robins, Starlings, Cedar Waxwings, and other birds; the seeds are distributed to new areas in bird droppings.
 White-Tailed Deer appear to browse sparingly on honeysuckle shrubs.
 These shrubs provide good cover for various birds and mammals.

 Photographic Location: Along a fence row in Urbana, Illinois.

 Comments: In Illinois, this shrub should not be cultivated because it invades natural areas and reduces biodiversity.
 An effective biocontrol agent remains to be discovered.
-Tartarian Honeysuckle can be distinguished from other honeysuckle shrubs by the color of its flowers (when they are pink) and the lack of hairs on its leaves.
-During the fall, the berries of Tartarian Honeysuckle are held on pedicels about ¾-1" long, while other honeysuckle shrubs often have shorter pedicels (½" or less).
-There is at least one cultivar of Tartarian Honeysuckle that has red flowers.
+Tatarian Honeysuckle can be distinguished from other honeysuckle shrubs by the color of its flowers (when they are pink) and the lack of hairs on its leaves.
+During the fall, the berries of Tatarian Honeysuckle are held on pedicels about ¾-1" long, while other honeysuckle shrubs often have shorter pedicels (½" or less).
+There is at least one cultivar of Tatarian Honeysuckle that has reddish flowers.